Duke369rose/Little-Collection/README.md

-# Welcome to the Little-Collection wiki!
+# Welcome to the Little-Collection!

 Here are some little collections.